Region: the geography of empire’s afterlives

 Where histories sediment and futures contend.

-I’m Minah Kang — a scholar of international relations, postcolonial studies, and political geography (revisiting Asia as Method) based in Baltimore.
+I’m Minah Kang — a scholar of international relations, security studies, postcolonial studies, and political geography, based in Baltimore.

 In my dissertation, I take up the region as a scale that sits between the nation-state and the global, with the Asia/Pacific region as primary site of inquiry.
 I approach the region as a contested and generative site where imperial histories sediment and futures contend.